 - Brush your tongue—the bacteria that cause foul mouth odors by releasing volatile sulfur compounds tend to cling to the surface of your tongue.
 When brushing and flossing your teeth, use your toothbrush or a tongue-scraper to clean the top, sides, and bottom of your tongue of malodorous microbes.

 - Floss first, then brush—many people floss their teeth after brushing; however, the bacteria and food debris that you pluck from between your teeth can linger in your mouth afterwards.
-Dr. Fondriest advises flossing first, then brushing, to ensure that you completely rid your mouth of food particles and bacteria.
+Dr. Fondriest advises flossing first, then brushing with a good brush.
+Learn the choices of toothbrushes.
+Ensure that you completely rid your mouth of food particles and bacteria.

 Learn more about the common causes for foul mouth odors